ABradRoberts/ABradRoberts.GitHub.IO/_posts/2021-07-10-the-pragmatic-programmer.md

 Let me start by stating that this book is legendary.
 It's extremely well known in the development community and for good reason.
 The authors made an obvious effort to create a book that's refreshing and geared towards the human programmers out there!

-I don't know about everyone out there, but for me, getting a book that is written in an extremely technical manner can actually get super boring and feel like it's just another textbook - even if the portraied knowledge is incredibly valuable.
+I don't know about everyone out there, but for me, getting a book that is written in an extremely technical manner can actually get super boring and feel like it's just another textbook - even if the portrayed knowledge is incredibly valuable.
 That's why I loved this book so much, and why I'm guessing it's praised by developers all around the world, it feels like the authors are actually talking to you.

 This book isn't all about programming either, it also applies every-day interaction, such as in the "Don't Repeat Yourself" (DRY) section where they state: